awslabs/amazon-s3-find-and-forget/docs/COST_OVERVIEW.md

 Four types of charges occur when working with Amazon S3: Storage, Requests and data retrievals, Data Transfer, and Management.

+Uses of Amazon S3 in the solution include:

 - The solution web interface is deployed to, and served, from an S3 Bucket
 - During the _Find_ phase, Amazon Athena will:
   1. Retrieve data from Amazon S3 for the columns defined in the data mapper
   1. Store its results in an S3 bucket
 - During the _Forget_ phase, a program run in AWS Fargate processes each object identified in the Find phase will:
   1. Retrieve the entire object and its metadata
-  1. Create a new version of the file, and PUTs this object to a staging bucket
+  1. Create a new version of the file, and PUT this object to a staging bucket
-  1. Deletes the original object
+  1. Delete the original object
-  1. Copies the updated object from the staging bucket to the data bucket, and sets any metadata identified from the original object
+  1. Copy the updated object from the staging bucket to the data bucket, and sets any metadata identified from the original object
-  1. Deletes the object from the staging bucket
+  1. Delete the object from the staging bucket
-- Some small artefacts, and state data relating to AWS Step Functions Workflows may be stored in S3
+- Some artefacts, and state data relating to AWS Step Functions Workflows may be stored in S3

 [Amazon S3 Pricing]